 Please note that if you make the vegan option, your mug cake will not rise as much, and be incredibly moist in the center.

 Keto Black Forest Cake (GF)

 - In a mixing bowl, combine the dry ingredients and mix well.

 - In a separate small bowl, combine the dairy free milk with the egg (or flax egg) and whisk with the vanilla extract.
 Add the mixture to the dry mixture and mix until just combined.
-If batter is still crumbly, continue adding dairy free milk one tablespoon at a time, until a thick batter is formed.
-Stir through the cherries.
+If the batter is still crumbly, continue adding dairy free milk one tablespoon at a time, until a thick batter is formed.

 - Grease a microwave or oven safe bowl and generously and pour the batter.
-Top with optional chocolate chips and microwave for at least 50 seconds, depending on the microwave.
+Fold in your cherries and chocolate chips.
+Microwave in 30-second spurts until it is fully cooked.